emosheeep/lockfile-conflicts/README.md

 }
 ```

-## How does it install
+## What does it do

 When it was installed. it has done these things:

 1. Initialize config directory (default is .lockfile), see [Introduction](./config/README.md).
 2. Add git config to local repository, you can view them through `git config -l --local`.
-3. Add shell scripts to some git hooks, which helps to execute custom script at proper time.
+3. Inject shell scripts to some git hooks, which helps to execute custom script at proper time.

-Don't worry, all of these can be removed easily by execute `lockfile uninstall [--force]`
+Don't worry, all of these can be removed easily by execute `npx lockfile uninstall [--force]`, they can hardly make pollution.

 # About merge driver